silvestreh/onScreen/README.md

 });
 ```

 You can checkout the demos [here](http://silvestreh.github.io/onScreen/).
+And you can download them [here](https://github.com/silvestreh/onScreen/archive/gh-pages.zip).

 Options
 -------